Tree Protection

 Do I need an arborist to install tree protection fencing?

 Many municipalities require that tree protection fencing be installed under the supervision of, or verified by, an ISA Certified Arborist.
-Having an arborist document the installation also speeds up municipal inspections and final permit sign-off.
+Having an arborist document the installation gives inspectors the paperwork they look for at municipal inspections and permit sign-off.

 What happens if tree protection fencing is damaged or moved?